+Group 5: Yanzhang Wu, Thanwa Chaichankanchang, Boling Zhang, Xingyun Zeng

 Description:

-It’s a warehouse management website for clothing store employees to use.
-Basically, users can register and log into the management system, as well as check or edit the records of the users and items.
+It’s a warehouse management system for clothing store employees to use.
+The system is designed for two roles, user and administrator.
+Users can register and log into the system, as well as check or edit the records of items.
+Administrators can use this system to management user accounts and admin accounts.

 Highlights:

-Redirect function.
-If the user tries to access the management pages without login, it will redirect the user to the login page.

-Separate the frontend design and backend design, to ensure that users can only access the html files, which can facilitate the security of the website.
+Frontend and backend separation.

+Animated Login page and signup page.

+Redirecting anonymous users to index page if they try to access management pages.

-CRUD functions can be implemented within one html page.
+CRUD are implemented within one html page.

 Frontend validation and backend validation.

-Functionality Implementation:
+Two Roles of User with Different Permission

+We create two roles of users - administrator and regular user, to perform functions with different permissions to the different databases.
+Users can choose their roles on the index page.